chemerisuk/better-xhr/README.md

 | `timeout` | `Number` | The argument specifies request timeout in miliseconds.<br><br>Default value: `15000`

 ## Defaults
 `XHR.defaults` object contains all predefined default values.
-You can modify or override them on demand.
+You can modify them on demand.
 For example:

 ```js
 // set default timeout to 10 seconds